synchronizing/mitm/README.md

 [Middlewares](https://synchronizing.github.io/mitm/docs/internals.html#mitm.core.Middleware) are event-driven hooks that are called when connections are made, requests are sent, responses are received, and connections are closed.

-[Protocols](https://synchronizing.github.io/mitm/docs/internals.html#mitm.core.Protocol) are implementations on _how_ the data flows between the client and server, and is responsible for the nitty-gritty details of the protocol.
-Out of the box `mitm` supports HTTP and HTTPS.
+[Protocols](https://synchronizing.github.io/mitm/docs/internals.html#mitm.core.Protocol) are implementations on _how_ the data flows between the client and server, and is used to implement [application layer](https://en.wikipedia.org/wiki/Application_layer) protocols and/or more complex extensions.

 ## Example